amorenoz/flowlogs-pipeline/README.md

 (`dstLocation` in the example above) to their names in the [ip2location](https://lite.ip2location.com/ DB (e.g., `CountryName`, `CountryLongName`, `RegionName`, `CityName` , `Longitude` and `Latitude`)

-The fifth rule `add_kubernetes` generates new fields with kubernetes information by matching the `input` value (`srcIP` in the example above) with kubernetes `nodes`, `pods` and `services` IPs.
+The fifth rule `add_kubernetes_ip` generates new fields with kubernetes information by matching the `input` value (`srcIP` in the example above) with kubernetes `nodes`, `pods` and `services` IPs.
 All the kubernetes fields will be named by appending `output` value (`srcK8S` in the example above) to the kubernetes metadata field names